Abstract submission information

 - Abstracts should be sent as plain text in an e-mail to firstname.lastname@example.org.
 Please use a personal email.
 This will be the email address we will use for correspondence with the authors.
 Please do not send abstracts as attachments in MS Word, etc. This helps us to avoid catching and spreading viruses.

-If your abstract is selected, you will need to supply the full paper by the 22nd May 2020.
+If your abstract is selected, you will need to supply the full paper by the TBC.
 Full papers must conform to the style sheet that has been prepared to facilitate publication.
 Papers that do not conform may not be published.
 For more information about style requirements please see below.

 Therefore, full papers will be further selected by an international panel and double-blind peer reviewed for publication.
 On acceptance of the paper for inclusion in the journal, authors are requested to assign copyright of the paper to the University of Hertfordshire.
 This allows the University of Hertfordshire to sanction reprints and photocopies and to authorize the re-publication of complete issues or volumes according to demand.
 Authors will retain proprietary rights and veto over third party publication.
 Authors wishing to publish elsewhere must first seek permission from the University of Hertfordshire and will be required to credit Working Papers in Art and Design and the University of Hertfordshire as the original publishers of the paper.